bkw777/pdd.sh/README.md

 | TPDD_MODEL | 1\|2 | (default is 1) Assume the attached TPDD drive is a TPDD1 or TPDD2 by default |
 | MODEL_DETECTION | true\|false | (default is true) Use the "TS-DOS mystery command" to automatically detect if the attached TPDD drive is a TPDD1 or TPDD2 |

 Finally, the name that the script is called by is another way to select between TPDD1 and TPDD2 compatibility.
+This doesn't really matter since the drive model is automatically detected before any commands that are affected by it.
+In most cases you can just run "pdd" regardless which type of drive is connected.
 ```make install``` installs the script as ```/usr/local/bin/pdd```, and also installs 2 symlinks named ```pdd1``` and ```pdd2```.
 Running ```pdd1 some_command``` is equivalent to running ```pdd "1;some_command"```
 Running ```pdd2 some_command``` is equivalent to running ```pdd "2;some_command"```